barryclark/jekyll-now/_posts/2023-07-24-unsafe-rust-exploration.md

 # Further Reading

-Before we come to the long overdue end of this long winded article, let me give you some reading recommendations if you want to dive deaper.
+Before we come to the long overdue end of this long winded article, let me give you some reading recommendations if you want to dive deeper.
 If you've been following along with the endnotes you've already seen the [forum post](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078) I made in which many helpful individuals were kind enough to point out mistakes